Bhuvantenguria/Dashboard-NextAuth/README.md

 The dashboard includes several components that you can use to display data, such as:

-- Charts (Bar, Line, Pie, etc.)
+- Add User
-- Tables
+- Add any product
 - Cards
+- Authentication
-- Notifications
+- Status

 You can easily customize these components or create new ones to suit your project's needs.